-When new kitchen cabinets feel old, they impart a romantic, nostalgic, home-y warmth that is hard to beat in a white kitchen.
+When new kitchen cabinets feel old, they impart a romantic nostalgia that is hard to beat in a white kitchen.

 White Kitchen Idea No. 8: Counter & Bar Stools

-If the white kitchen design involves a breakfast bar or island, turn up the warm factor with counter stools or bar stools to add color, texture, and form.
+If the white kitchen design involves a breakfast bar or island, turn up the warm factor with bar stools to add color, texture, and form.